 Toni Townes-Whitley, '85, a global technology leader, is CEO of Science Applications International Corp.
 (NYSE: SAIC).
 Toni also serves as an Independent Director/Trustee on eight Boards: Nasdaq, PNC Financial Services, Empowerment Inclusion Capital, United Way Worldwide, Johns Hopkins Medicine, Thurgood Marshall College Fund, Partnership for Public Service, and the Princeton Faith & Work Initiative.

-As former president of US Regulated Industries at Microsoft, Toni Townes-Whitley led the US sales strategy for driving digital transformation across customers and partners within the public sector and commercial regulated industries.
+As former president of US Regulated Industries at Microsoft, Toni led the US sales strategy for driving digital transformation across customers and partners within the public sector and commercial regulated industries.
 With responsibility for the 5200+ sales organization and ~$16B P&L, she was one of the leading women at Microsoft, and in the technology industry, with a track record for accelerating and sustaining profitable business and building high-performance teams.

 Toni continues to support the US Peace Corps, for which she volunteered for three years as a village teacher in Gabon (Central Africa).
-She earned her bachelor’s degree in Public Policy & Economics from Princeton University’s Woodrow Wilson School in 1985, and has received certifications from Wharton Executive Education, New York University (NYU), and the Performance Management Institute.
+She earned her bachelor’s degree in Public Policy & Economics from Princeton University and has received certifications from Wharton Executive Education, New York University (NYU), and the Performance Management Institute.
 She and her husband John H. Whitley reside in Mclean, VA.
-They have five children, six grandchildren and counting.
+They have five children, eight grandchildren and counting…